Ted Williams

 Military Background

-Ted served a total of 26 years in the active U.S. Army and Army Reserves.
-During the early half of his military service, he commanded armored cavalry and infantry units, as well as served at battalion and brigade levels as an operations and intelligence officer.
-During the latter half of his career, he served as an army judge advocate, handling a myriad of legal issues.
+Ted was commissioned as an armor officer in the United States Army on June 7, 1969, through the Army ROTC Program at Purdue University.
+He served 26 years in the Active Army and Army Reserve.
+During the first half of his military service, he served as a line officer commanding Armored Cavalry and Infantry units, as well as, served at Battalion and Brigade levels as an intelligence and operations officer.
+During the second half, he served as an Army Judge Advocate, handling a myriad of legal issues to include those at the William Beaumont Army Medical Center, one of the major Army hospitals.
 His last assignment was as chief of criminal law at Ft.
 Bliss, Texas.
-Among his training is the Army’s Command and General Staff College at Ft.
+His military education included the Army’s Command and General Staff College at Ft.
 Leavenworth, Kansas.
-He retired from the Army with the rank of lieutenant colonel.
+He retired from the Army with the rank of Lieutenant Colonel.

 Ted has been inducted into the Purdue University ROTC Hall of Fame which honors those graduates who have distinguished themselves through service to the nation, their community, and as outstanding leaders in business, government, or other professional fields.